atlarredondo/SelfDrivingCarND-Vehicle-Detection-Tracking-P5/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 For the window searching I decided to add several window rows at different scales.
-I started by creating a row of windows of 20px by 20 px and place them in the center of the horizon where cars on a small scale are visible.
+I started by creating a row of windows of 32px by 32px and place them in the center of the horizon where cars on a small scale are visible.
 After that I manually increase the scale and window placement of a second row of windows, this time aiming for cars at a bigger size.
-I repeated this process with the 2, 4, 5, 6, 7, 8, 10, 12 scale factors.
+I repeated this process with the 2, 3, 4 and 6 scale factors, to obtain windows of(64, 64), (96, 96), (128, 128) and (192, 192).
 At each of the scales the start and end place on the y axis was also modified to make the window appear on the center of the horizon even though its size increased.
 This modification was implemented using the `y_shift` variable on the python notebook.
-I also overlapped the windows at a 40%.
+I also overlapped the windows at a 90% overlap ratio.
 The code for sliding windows is located on the 17th cell on the notebook Finally, I tested the windows using the images on the `test_images` folder.